nuxeo/generator-nuxeo/README.md

 Each generation is coming with a dedicated test; for instance the Operation generator adds an Operation with some basic codes showing you how to inject context objects, how to specify a parameter and a sample test class to validate its behavior.

 # Features
-- Each feature is version dependent
+- Each feature is Nuxeo Platform version dependent
 - Empty bundle creation
 - Empty bundle creation with Maven multi module support
 - Automation Operation